 Many states have statutes that limit the time to file an action against a lawyer.
 The statutes many times have statements in them when a person would responsibly know an error was made.
 Or for example, in Michigan, plaintiffs have 6 years after the date the alleged malpractice was committed to bring suit regardless of when it was discovered.
 So depending on the state the lawyer is practicing and the circumstances the statute of limitations varies widely.

 In some states, if the attorney has represented a minor, the statue does not start until the minor is 18.
-So in those states depending on the areas of practice, estate work being one of the longest, and your clients this date can be much longer than 2 years.
+So in those states depending on the areas of practice, for example with estate work which is one of the longest differences between the covered act and the discovery of the error this date can be much longer than 2 years.